Back to all posts

 During the session, your therapist uses specific techniques to work on the muscles and connective tissues of your upper back, shoulders, neck, and scalp.
 The goal is to ease muscle soreness, improve circulation, and calm your nervous system.
 By increasing blood flow to these areas, the massage helps deliver more oxygen and nutrients to the muscles, which can speed up recovery and reduce pain.
 It’s a powerful way to address everything from tension headaches to a stiff neck, leaving you feeling lighter, clearer, and more relaxed.

-Why This Area Holds So Much Tension
+Why Do We Hold So Much Tension Here?

 Have you ever noticed that when you’re stressed or anxious, your shoulders seem to creep up toward your ears?
 That’s not just in your head.
 It’s a physical reaction.
 Your body’s natural “fight-or-flight” response causes muscles in your neck and shoulders to tense up automatically.
 In modern life, this response gets triggered constantly by work deadlines, traffic, and a never-ending to-do list.